v6d-io/v6d/docs/notes/getting-started.rst

    $ python3 -m vineyard

 A vineyard daemon server will be launched with default settings.
-By default, :code:`/var/run/vineyard.sock` will be listened by vineyardd for serving incoming IPC connections.
+By default, :code:`/var/run/vineyard.sock` will be used by vineyardd to listen for incoming IPC connections.

 To stop running the vineyardd instance, you can press :code:`Ctrl-C` in the terminal.